 Gnome 3 is an experimental desktop developed mostly by RedHat.
 Not all the functionality is ready (for example the taskbar and the menus are missing), and there are problems in the listening-to-your-users department.
 If you are looking for Gnome 2 functionality or something similar, check out Linux Mint website.

-I installed Gnome 3 as sudo apt-get install gnome-shell and started it as gnome-session.
-It will burn through 155MB of memory before painting anything on the screen.
+I installed Gnome 3 as sudo apt-get install gnome-shell (Debian/Ubuntu) and started it as gnome-session.
+It went through 155MB of memory before painting anything on the screen.
+On Fedora Gnome 3 is installed as yum install @gnome-desktop.

 Trinity, Mate, Cinnamon